Density of group languages in shift spaces: Ergodicity for primitive substitutions

 We turn now to the \emph{dendric} case.
 First, we recall the definition.
 Let $X$ be a shift space.
 For $w\in\cL(X)$, let $\lext(w)=\{a\in A\mid aw\in\cL(X)\}$ and $\rext(w)=\{a\in A\mid wa\in\cL(X)\}$.
 We denote by $\ext(w)$ the graph with vertices the disjoint union of $\rext(w)$ and $\lext(w)$ and edges the pairs $(a,b)\in A\times A$ such that $awb\in\cL(X)$; it is called the \emph{extension graph} of $w$.
 A shift space $X$ is \emph{dendric} if for every $w\in \cL(X)$, the extension graph $\ext(w)$ is a tree.
 For instance, every Sturmian shift is dendric~\cite{BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015}.

-An important result concerning dendric shifts is the so-called \emph{Return Theorem} by Berthé et al. which we quote next. \begin{theorem}[\cite{BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015}, Theorem~4.5] Let $X$ be dendric shift on an alphabet $A$.
+An important result concerning dendric shifts is the so-called \emph{Return Theorem} by Berthé et al. which we quote next. \begin{theorem}[{\cite[Theorem~4.5]{BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015}}] Let $X$ be a dendric shift on an alphabet $A$.
 For every $w\in\cL(X)$, the set $\RR_X(w)$ is a basis of the free group on $A$. \end{theorem}

-Therefore it follows from \cref{t:minimalskew} that every skew product of a dendric shift and a finite group is minimal.
+Therefore it follows from Theorem~\ref{t:minimalskew} that every skew product of a dendric shift and a finite group is minimal.

-\begin{example} The Fibonacci shift (see \cref{ss:fibo}) is Sturmian and therefore dendric.
-There, we have $\rext(a)=L(a)=\{a,b\}$ and the graph $\ext(a)$ is shown in \cref{figureFibonacci}.
+\begin{example} The Fibonacci shift (see Section~\ref{ss:fibo}) is Sturmian and therefore dendric.
+There, we have $\rext(a)=\lext(a)=\{a,b\}$ and the graph $\ext(a)$ is shown in Figure~\ref{figureFibonacci}.
 Moreover $\RR_X(a)=\{a,ab\}$, which is obviously a basis of the free group on $\{a,b\}$.

 \end{example}